hwkiem/pawlessclient/README.md

 To run: python3 vision.py

 ### How to run
 Must install the dependencies in requirements.txt.
 On top of this, must install geckodriver fromhttps://github.com/mozilla/geckodriver/releases .
 Once this is downloaded and the geckodriver is moved to a directory in your path, you will be able to run Selenium.
 You will also need to add a well-cropped photo of yourself to the /faces directory, named the same as your PawlessPrint profile username; for example, user 'jpr2158' on PawlessPrint must add their face to /faces and name it 'jpr2158.jpeg'.
+Finally, you could run into trouble previewing pdf's using Firefox.
+If this happens, the likely fix is Settings > Preferences > Files and Applications > change PDF action to preview in Firefox.

 ### Connecting to Printer